sammuelyee/docs/_cartodb-platform/import-api.md

 ## Import API

-The CartoDB Import API allows you to upload files to a CartoDB account, check on their current upload status as well as deleting and listing importing processes on the given account.
-This API consists of several HTTP requests targeted at a set of CartoDB endpoints which deal with the conversion and import of the sent files.
+The CartoDB Import API allows you to upload files to a CartoDB account, check on their current upload status, as well as deleting and listing importing processes on the given account.
+This API consists of several HTTP requests targeted at a set of CartoDB endpoints that deal with the conversion and import of the sent files.
 CartoDB tables can be classified into two categories:

-- **Standard tables**
+- **standard tables**
-  The default tables used to store the data of the uploaded files that will be used to create tables and maps.
-Any CartoDB user may create, manipulate and delete such tables.
+  The default tables used to store the data of the uploaded files that will be used to create datasets and maps.
+Any CartoDB user may create, manipulate, and delete such datasets.

-- **Sync tables**
+- **Sync Tables**
   Available to certain CartoDB plans, these tables store data from a remote file and refresh their contents during periodic intervals specified by the user.
-The base files from which the sync tables retrieve their contents may come from Google Drive, Dropbox or a public URL.
+The base files from which the sync tables retrieve their contents may come from Google Drive, Dropbox, or a public URL.
 In this document we will deal with the simplest case: public URLs.

 Additionally, CartoDB offers a set of connectors to import specific types of datasets:

 - **ArcGIS Server**
-  Allows to import ArcGIS layers into a CartoDB account as tables from ArcGIS Server (version 10.1 or higher is required).
+  Allows you to import ArcGIS layers into a CartoDB account as tables from ArcGIS Server (version 10.1 or higher is required).
 Note that **this connector is disabled by default** in the CartoDB importer options.
 If you are interested in enabling it, please contact [support@cartodb.com](mailto:support@cartodb.com) to gain further details.

 ## Quickstart